 De Sica gave the best of himself behind the camera.
-During the period between the late Fourties and the first half of the Fifties, he became one of the fathers of Neorealism.
-Immortal masterpieces like ‘Sciuscià’ (1946) and ‘Ladri di biciclette’ (‘Bicycle thieves’, 1948) earned him the Oscar Award.
+During the period between the late Forties and the first half of the Fifties, he became one of the fathers of Neorealism.
+Immortal masterpieces like ‘Sciuscià’ (1946) and ‘Ladri di biciclette’ (‘Bicycle Thieves’, 1948) earned him the Oscar Award.

 Director, actor … even singer: a huge amount of work.
 So much to leave little time for anything else … at least apparently.
 The life of De Sica was in fact much more than his job: he had an insatiable passion for gambling and women.
 He managed successfully not one, but two families at the same time: the one he started with his first wife, Giuditta Rissone, and another with Maria Mercader.

 In conclusion, there are no doubts that he was both a great artist and a great man: a rare mix of skill and humanity.

 *1: The unforgettable Marcello Mastroianni had a starring role in both these movies.